This documentation covers Poweradmin 4.0.x and 4.1.x. Some sections are still being expanded.

 Basic Logging Configuration

-Poweradmin's logging system provides comprehensive monitoring of system activity.
+Poweradmin has two independent logging systems.
 This guide covers the basic configuration options.
 For advanced settings and best practices, see the Advanced Logging Configuration guide.

 Configuration Options